Capitalisation rate v Discount rate

 Sometimes they converge

-The key difference is that in under the DCF projections, growth is built in to the expected earnings (not the discount rate).
-Under the FME model, growth (providing it is minimal) is built in to the capitalisation rate.
+The critical difference is that in the discounted cash flow model, the business valuer builds growth into the expected cash flows (not the discount rate).
+Under the capitalisation of income method, the business valuer build growth (providing it is minimal) into the capitalisation rate.

 Simon is a CA Business Valuation specialist, Chartered Accountant and a Certified Fraud Examiner.
 Simon specialises in providing valuation services.
 Prior to founding Lotus Amity, he was a Corporate Finance and Forensic Accounting partner with BDO Australia.
 Simon provides valuation services in disputes, for raising finance, for restructuring, transactions and for tax purposes.

 Copyright © 2018 Lotus Amity Pty Ltd. All rights reserved.
 This article is the property of the author.
 This article is intended for general information purposes only and is not intended to provide, and should not be used in lieu of, professional advice.
 The publisher assumes no liability for readers’ use of the information herein and readers are encouraged to seek professional assistance about specific matters.